bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/compact-client-side-filtering:-neutrino.md

 Provoost: 00:15:55

-Yeah, but you get much better privacy.
+But you get much better privacy.

 Van Wirdum: 00:15:56

-Yeah, because now sometimes you need to download a block.
+Because now sometimes you need to download a block.

 Provoost: 00:16:00